Trip Review: Grand Cayman Island

 Seven Mile Beach

-Once you cross over the pool to the beach area, you will be greeted by Westin employees who will direct you to lounge chairs and open up the umbrellas if you choose to have them open.
-Towels are available to the right of the pool and they must be checked out with your last name and room number of the property you’re staying at.
+Once you cross over the pool to the beach area, you will be greeted by Westin employees who direct you to lounge chairs and open the umbrellas if you choose to have them open.
+Towels are available to the right of the pool and must be checked out with your last name and room number of the property you’re staying at.
 Seven Mile Beach is simply amazing.
-Among all the beaches I have visited in my life, I would rank it right behind the Maldives for water clarity.
-There is no seaweed, no litter, it’s perfectly maintained, and waves are calm for water activities.
+I would rank it right behind the Maldives for water clarity among all the beaches I have visited.
+There is no seaweed or litter; it’s perfectly maintained, and the waves are calm for water activities.

 Sevenmilebeach (2)